 What sites have historically had the highest registration?

-For annual conference, Chicago, Washington DC and San Francisco have all, historically, resulted in high registration.
-For midwinter, among recent sites, Philadelphia and Washington DC have had high registration totals.
+For the Annual conference, Chicago, Washington DC and San Francisco have all, historically, resulted in high registration.
+For the Midwinter Meeting, Philadelphia and Washington DC have had high registration totals.

 How much revenue does the ALA Annual Conference contribute to support the services and programs of the Association?